Why not a pressurized fuel tank to cure fuel starvation?

 There are many pilots, myself included, who have toyed with this idea for years.
 In many ways, it is a simpler solution – but with serious issues.
 They are:

 What if the relief valve fails?
 Clogs?
 If the air pump is pulse/port powered, what happens if the muffler gets blocked with the fiberglass packing getting loose?
-(It happened here a month ago with an FSM installed, pump just slowed down.)
 The pressure inside the crankcase will dramatically increase to many PSI.

-What if the diaphragm inside the pump fails (and also the tank relief valve) which will suddenly put 7 or 10 psi into the tank?
-You are flying along with a ¼ tank of fuel and a fuel line fails or pops off.
+What if the diaphragm inside the air pump perforates and, at the same time the tank relief valve does not open?
+This will suddenly put 7 or 10 psi into the tank which may cause it to split You are flying along with a ¼ tank of fuel and the tank or a fuel line fails or pops off.
 You stop the engine but you will still have a pressurized bomb spewing gasoline until pressure in the tank is zero.
 This is what gave me the willies….

 If the FSM fails, only a few milliliters of fuel will escape before the engine shuts down from a lack of fuel.
 Furthermore, the fuel pressure at the carb is barely positive, about 0.1 PSI.

-Sealing any container filled with gasoline is dicey, maybe more so when the paramotor is on the ground, being transported, stored.
+Sealing any container filled with gasoline is dicey, more so when the paramotor is on the ground, being transported, or stored.

 The best solution would be an in-tank pump of some kind which would be simple but it would require electricity and that raises other issues e.g., TWA flight 800.
 Electrical parts inside a tank of gasoline have to be perfect.
 Then there is the added weight.